SYS-Labs/rollux-tutorial/getting-started/README.md

 We have [Hardhat's Greeter contract](https://github.com/nomiclabs/hardhat/blob/master/packages/hardhat-core/sample-projects/basic/contracts/Greeter.sol) on Rollux Tanenbaum, at address [0x32C00875ca5bc5e6E07A84a39F9fb177d4aeF816](https://rollux.tanenbaum.io/address/0x32C00875ca5bc5e6E07A84a39F9fb177d4aeF816).
 You can verify your development stack configuration by interacting with it.

-As you can see in the different development stacks below, the way you deploy contracts and interact with them on Rollux is almost identical to the way you do it with L1 Ethereum.
+As you can see in the different development stacks below, the way you deploy contracts and interact with them on Rollux is almost identical to the way you do it with L1 Syscoin.
 The most visible difference is that you have to specify a different endpoint (of course).
 The list of other differences is [here](https://community.optimism.io/docs/developers/build/differences/).